AmrDhaliwal/AmrDhaliwal/README.md

 # What am I upto Currently?
 Right now I am focusing on freelancing on fiverr and contributing to a wide variety of open source projects on GitHub.
+Also for fun on the side I am learning the programming langauge Rust.

 *Current Projects and Open-Source projects I am currently working on and/or contributing too*